 I actually never saw myself as a financial advisor.
 I initially took this job because it was an opportunity to work with friends, and a chance to get out of the corporate environment I had been in previously.
-It was only once I actually started doing the work that I realized how much I loved it, and how well suited it really is for me.
-I’ve got just the right amount of math-based OCD to make staring at stock charts all day long a thrill.
+It was only once I actually started doing the work that I realized how much I loved it, and how well suited it really was for me.
+I think I am just the right level of math nerd to make staring at stock charts all day long actually thrilling.

 What do you like best about being part of the Signature Financial Planning family?

 How do you want your clients to view their wealth?

 What are your biggest accomplishments?

-For a job that oftentimes measures success down to the hundredths of a percent, I find that I actually tend to focus on accomplishments that are more abstract in nature.
+For a job that often measures success down to the hundredths of a percent, I find that I actually tend to focus on accomplishments that are more abstract in nature.
 I’m incredibly proud of the efficiency and capability we’ve achieved at Signature, managing large sums of money for hundreds of clients in an appropriate and creative fashion.
 I’m proud of the way we treat our clients and our employees, and I’m especially proud of the work we do in the community.
 On a purely personal level, passing the CFA exams and obtaining my designation definitely stands out as one of the most difficult and satisfying things I’ve ever done.
 It has made me a better advisor and investor.

 What do you love to do outside of work?